loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/utils/DebugUtil.rst

    Download the current page and convert it to a W3C Document, which can be inspected using the \ :java:ref:`com.github.loyada.jdollarx.PathParsers`\  methods

    :return: a W3C document

+highlight
+^^^^^^^^^

+.. java:method:: public static void highlight(Path el)
+   :outertype: DebugUtil

+   Highlight the first element that match the path in the browser, for 2 seconds.

+   :param el: - the definition of the element to highlight

+highlightAll
+^^^^^^^^^^^^

+.. java:method:: public static void highlightAll(Path el)
+   :outertype: DebugUtil

+   Highlight all the elements that match the path in the browser, for 2 seconds.

+   :param el: - the definition of the elements to highlight